Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Michael J. Long - Arrow Electronics, Inc.

 That's out of the model.
-That's completely gone out of the model, gave a (23:23) three years notice on that.
+That's completely gone out of the model.
+There as three years notice on that.
 I'm surprised anybody is talking about it anymore.
 I said that last year, I'm not trying to be flippant about it, but that train left the station a couple of years ago.

 William Stein - SunTrust Robinson Humphrey, Inc.